AI Readiness Assessment Report: The Branded Deliverable That Qualifies Leads Without Pulling You Into Every Call

 A strong AI readiness report includes five core elements: (1) an overall readiness score, (2) category-level breakdowns across data quality, process maturity, team readiness, leadership alignment, and technology stack, (3) a mini-roadmap of the top 3 priorities in sequence, (4) role-based action plans for CEO, CTO, and operations, and (5) 5-7 discovery questions designed to prompt the next conversation with the consultant.

-How do consultants use an AI readiness score to generate leads?
+How do boutique consulting firms use an AI readiness score to qualify leads?

-Consultants share a ReadyLinks URL on LinkedIn, in email signatures, or after events.
+The firm's salespeople share a branded client intake link on LinkedIn, in email signatures, or after events.
 Prospects complete the free assessment and receive their score instantly.
-The consultant sees every respondent in their lead dashboard, scored and ranked, and can book calls with the most qualified leads or convert them directly into full audit projects.
+The firm sees every respondent in the lead dashboard, scored and ranked.
+Sales decides which leads warrant escalation to the lead consultant, and which stay in nurture.
+The senior partner's calendar is reserved for qualified prospects.

 Is an AI readiness assessment the same as a full AI audit?